cam-carter/dotfiles/README.md

 ### Vim
 Your grandpa's text editor!
 [Vim](https://www.vim.org) has been in active development since 1979 with the release of vi in 2BSD.
 It is open-source and highly configurable... what's not to love?

-The configuration files included in this repo provide some improved key-bindings for my own day-to-day use and also a bundle of plugins I find most useful for editing with Vim.
+The configuration files included in this repo provide some improved key-bindingsand also a bundle of plugins useful for editing with Vim.
 Vim is a very difficult program to learn and get used to, but once you are able to conquer the steep learning curve, the power you command is incomparable (except for maybe Emacs).

 #### Plugins
 All Vim plugins in this package are managed by [pathogen.vim](https://github.com/tpope/vim-pathogen).